 The Area Plan will be updated annually during the duration of the four year plan.
-The date that the update is due and the format required will be included in the Area Plan guidelines provided by the Lieutenant Governor's Office on Aging.
+The date that the update is due and the format required will be included in the Area Plan guidelines provided by the LGOA.

 F. Circumstances Which Require Amendments to the Area Plan